King of Wands

 Astrologia

 An intensively passionate, inspiring and respected leader.
 An enthusiasm for life that leads to success.
 A constant need to better themselves via constant change.
-Can Be impulsive and quickly become combative, which is often a downside – but often also leads to success.
+Can be impulsive and quickly become combative, which is often a downside – but often also leads to success.

 King of Wands

-The previous card, the Queen of Wands mixes air and water but the King of Wands is pure fire.
+The previous card, the Queen of Wands mixes air and water, but the King of Wands is pure fire.

 If he is not there already, he is set to rise to leadership and has the ability to bring out the best qualities in others.
 His appearance in a reading often suggests you are destined to lead (or the one who moves first) or that you will meet someone who has this role.